alpaca-honke/prowpt/README.md

     ```sh
     mkdir ~/.config/prowpt/
     ```
-1. Create and edit config file (You can use another text editor.)
+1. Edit config file (You can use other text editors.)
     ```sh
     vim ~/.config/prowpt/config.sh
     ```

 ### Customizable Value
-You can easily customize prowpt by setting some variables like this:
+You can easily customize prompt by setting some variables like this:
 ```sh:config.sh
 PROWPT_SEGMENT_SEPARATOR=$'\ue0b8'
 PROWPT_CURRENT_TIME_BG="5"